daattali/beautiful-jekyll/README.md

-layout      | What type of page this is (recommended options are `page`, `post`, or `minimal`) title       | Page or blog post title subtitle    | Short description of page or blog post keywords    | Comma-separated list of keywords for the current page (eg. "soccer, sports, barcelona, messi") js          | List of local JavaScript files to include in the page (eg. `/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`) css         | List of local CSS files to include in the page
+layout      | What type of page this is (recommended options are `page`, `post`, or `minimal`) title       | Page or blog post title subtitle    | Short description of page or blog post js          | List of local JavaScript files to include in the page (eg. `/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`) css         | List of local CSS files to include in the page